tumagonx/nwjs_docs_old/The-solution-of-lacking-libudev.so.0.md

+**The following solution is provided in the same way as Google Chrome is used in their product:**

 Due to the removal of `libudev0` and its associated library `libudev.so.0`, node-webkit isn't able to run on newer distributions such as:

  * Ubuntu 13.04